dpro7026/sales_app_1/README.md

 ```
 Hello World!
 ```
-Awesome, no more errors!
+<strong>Awesome, no more errors!</strong><br/>
 ##Logging in as Admin User
-Create a link on the home page to the admin path.
+Create a link on the home page to the admin path.<br/>
 Add the following to the file app/views/home/index.html.erb:
 ```
 <%= link_to("Admin login", admin_root_path) %>
 ```
-When we seeded the database we added only a single, default admin user.
+When we seeded the database we added only a single, default admin user. <br/>
-Look at the db/seeds.rb file and you can see the email: 'admin@example.com', password: 'password'.
+Look at the db/seeds.rb file and you can see the email: 'admin@example.com', password: 'password'.<br/>
 Use these credentials to login as an admin.
 ## Saving Progrees to GitHub
 ```